top of page

 How can I schedule an appointment?

 To schedule an appointment as a new patient, visit the Schedule a Session page and complete the form provided.
-If you are an existing client, you can view your therapist's availability in the Client Portal or contact them directly.

 - How do I pay for my session?